 Students may complete multiple majors within the same degree; that is, a second B.A. major may be added to a B.A. degree, a B.S. to a B.S., etc. The first major selected is considered primary.
 The one exception to this is the Liberal Studies major.
 A student may not declare Liberal Studies as a second major.
 Students may also complete two majors that do not lead to the same degree (B.A., B.S., B.M., etc.).
 To complete two majors leading to different degrees, the student declares the first major and the second major.
 The first major determines the specific degree awarded, and successful completion of the second major is noted on the student’s transcript (“Successfully completed requirements of the academic major in…”) Completion of two different majors does not result in the awarding of two degrees.

 A student wishing to appeal a grade should refer to the procedures outlined at http://www2.mansfield.edu/academic-affairs/faculty-resources/forms-and-procedures.cfm under “Due Process/Appeals” or “Grade Appeals.”

 Family Education Rights and Privacy Act / FERPA for Students

-FERPA (Family Education Rights and Privacy Act) was enacted in 1974.
+FERPA (the Family Educational Rights and Privacy Act) was enacted in 1974.
 It is a set of regulations that applies to institutions that receive funding from the Department of Education.